Ether Zero Trading 0.2% Higher Over Last Week (ETZ)

-Ether Zero (CURRENCY:ETZ) traded 6.5% lower against the US dollar during the 1-day period ending at 20:00 PM Eastern on July 29th.
-One Ether Zero coin can now be purchased for approximately $0.0014 or 0.00000004 BTC on major exchanges.
-Ether Zero has a total market capitalization of $263,038.04 and $9,927.00 worth of Ether Zero was traded on exchanges in the last day.
-Over the last seven days, Ether Zero has traded 0.2% higher against the US dollar.
+Ether Zero (CURRENCY:ETZ) traded down 6.5% against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on July 30th.
+One Ether Zero coin can now be bought for approximately $0.0014 or 0.00000004 BTC on popular cryptocurrency exchanges.
+During the last week, Ether Zero has traded 0.2% higher against the dollar.
+Ether Zero has a market capitalization of $263,038.04 and $9,927.00 worth of Ether Zero was traded on exchanges in the last 24 hours.

 - Super Zero Protocol (SERO) traded 0.9% higher against the dollar and now trades at $0.22 or 0.00000542 BTC.